Community Character and Design

 Yellow Springs has very proactive policies designed to maintain and improve community character and urban design.
 The recommendations below are designed to build on that commitment to a quality community.

 Yellow Springs and Miami Township have consistently been regional leaders in growth management and environmental conservation.
 The collective commitment of Yellow Springs and Miami Township to environmental stewardship, planned growth and sustainable investments is a rare partnership found between a municipality and its adjacent township.
 The Urban Service Boundary concept is even more rare in the state of Ohio.

 Both communities should continue their support of the USB and the farmland conservation efforts outside of the USB.
 This is particularly true of land west of the village which is facing development pressures from Fairborn and within Bath Township.

 Both jurisdictions should:

-Continue to recognize and adhere to the Urban Service Area boundary growth limits.
-Nearly 360 acres remains undeveloped between the village corporation limits and the Urban Service Boundary.
-This is ample land to accommodate the growth needs of the village for the next few decades.
+Continue to recognize and adhere to the Urban Service Boundary growth limits.
+Nearly 360 acres remains undeveloped between the Village corporation limits and the Urban Service Boundary.
+This is ample land to accommodate the growth needs of the Village for the next few decades.